Cancel barbecues, says London Fire Brigade as capital sees multiple weather-related blazes

 Firefighters are tackling multiple weather-related blazes across London and have appealed to people to cancel all planned barbecues in a bid to prevent further outbreaks.

-London Fire Brigade (LFB) said it is dealing with significant incidents in Enfield, Hayes and Thamesmead.
+London Fire Brigade (LFB) said it was dealing with significant incidents in Enfield, Hayes and Thamesmead.

 The fire service said it had dealt with more incidents on Sunday than it normally would in a 24-hour period.